ignatiusmb/mauss.dev/workspace/content/routes/reviews/anime/tatoeba-last-dungeon-mae-no-mura-no-shounen-ga-joban-no-machi-de-kurasu-youna-monogatari/+article.md

 ---
 date: 2020
 title: "Suppose a Kid from the Last Dungeon Boonies moved to a starter town?"
-romaji: Tatoeba Last Dungeon Mae no Mura no Shounen ga Joban no Machi de Kurasu Youna Monogatari
+alias: [Tatoeba Last Dungeon Mae no Mura no Shounen ga Joban no Machi de Kurasu Youna Monogatari]
 tier: "?"
 released: 2021-01-04
 genres: [adventure, comedy, fantasy]